shubhamkolape/PasswordGenerator/README.md

  ## Acknowledgments

-I would like to express my gratitude to my teacher, [Hitesh Sir](https://www.linkedin.com/in/hiteshchoudhary/), for their guidance and support during the development of this password generator app.
+I would like to express my gratitude to my teacher [Hitesh Sir](https://www.linkedin.com/in/hiteshchoudhary/) for their guidance and support during the development of this password generator app.
 Their expertise and assistance have been invaluable in helping me create this project.